Aviah/one-click-django-polls-tutorial/tutorial_part5.md

 In the above example, the template will iterate with a `for` loop over the `latest_questions_list`, and will add a line for each entry in the list.
 If the list is empty, it will show "No polls are available".

-Since template can handle some **Python objects & attributes**, django can render `{{ question.id }}` with the `id` attribute of the `question` object.
+Since a template can handle some **Python objects & attributes**, django can render `{{ question.id }}` with the `id` attribute of the `question` object.

 The template starts with `extends`.
-So you don't have to write the complete HTML code again and again.
 The shared parts of the site are saved in one or more **base templates**, and the rest of the templates **extend** the base.
-When the `base.html` has a global feature, like a favicon, there is no need to re-add it for all the other templates.
-Just include any global feature in the base template, then extend it.
+With the `extends` tag you don't have to write the complete HTML code again and again.
+The `base.html` template contains the global features, like a favicon, and these features are inheretied to all the templates that extend the base.
+No need to re-add these features to all the other templates.
-The `block` part, here `{% block body %}`, is designed to replace or add  elements of the global templates that are specific to the current template.
+The `block` part, here `{% block body %}`, is designed to replace or add  elements of the base templates that are specific to the current template.

 *Note: Django templates have A LOT of features and options.
 See the django docs.*